 - announce yourself when entering changing rooms and avoid remaining unless required

-Code of conduct for contact outside school
+Code of conduct for contact outside College

-- should avoid inviting pupils (groups or individuals) to your home unless there is a good reason and it has been approved by management.
+- should avoid inviting students (groups or individuals) to your home unless there is a good reason and it has been approved by management.
 This prohibition also applies if you have on site accommodation

-32. Social contact: You should be aware that where you meet pupils or parents socially, such contact could be misinterpreted as grooming.
+32. Social contact: You should be aware that where you meet students or parents socially, such contact could be misinterpreted as grooming.
 Any social contact that could give rise to concern should be reported to a senior colleague.

 - be accompanied by another adult unless otherwise agreed with a senior colleague